 |Year||RM exchange rate per USD$1|

-The USD$1 to RM 3.80, USD to Malaysia currency exchange rate was continued till the first trimester of the year 2001, until the peg rate set by the Malaysian government has been finally withdrawn.
-The RM 3.80 cap was kept stable for years in fear of facing possible global financial crisis.
-Later on, this peg rate was lifted with an assurance of strong global market positions that Malaysia has been seeing till now.
+The USD$1 to RM 3.80, USD to Malaysia currency exchange rate was continued till the first trimester of the year 2001 until the peg rate set by the Malaysian government has been finally withdrawn.
+The RM 3.80 cap was kept stable for years in fear of facing a possible global financial crisis.
+Later on, this pegged rate was lifted with an assurance of strong global market positions that Malaysia has been seeing till now.